cdiraimondi/laikaboss-modules/scan_virustotal/README.md

 scan_virustotal.py
 ================

-This module queries the Virustotal API by MD5 to retrieve a scan report.
+This module uses the Virustotal API to retrieve a scan report by MD5 hash.

 **Flags Set:** s_virustotal:malicious